anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Extensions are full YANG modules, which are subject to the SID allocation process described in {{RFC9254}}.
 When an extension is serialized,  the extension is placed in a sub-map in the value section.
-In JSON serialization, the key is the name of the extension, prefixed by the string "extension:"
+In JSON serialization, the key is the name of the extension, prefixed by the string "extension:".
 In CBOR serialization, the key is the SID which is allocated as the module SID.
 This will typically require the absolute Tag(47) to be applied to this key.

 Note that this differs from the mechanism described in {{?RFC8520}} in that a sub-map is not used.
 Instead keys are created by combining the module name and the attribute as a string.
-The {{?RFC8520}} mechanism uses more bytes, but is also not translateable easily to CBOR.
+The {{?RFC8520}} mechanism uses more bytes, but is also not easily translateable to CBOR.

-As the Voucher Request artifact is created by augment on the voucher artifact, any extension defined for the voucher is also valid for Voucher Requests.
+As the Voucher Request artifact is created by YANG augment of the voucher artifact, any extension defined for the voucher is also valid for a Voucher Request.

 ## Manufacturer Private extensions

-In addition to the above described extensions mechanism, a manufacturer might need to communicate content in the voucher (or in the voucher-request), which are never subject to standardization.
+A manufacturer might need to communicate content in the voucher (or in the voucher request), which are never subject to standardization.
-While they can use the mechanism above, it does require allocation of a SID in order to do minimal sized encoding.
-Note that {{RFC9254}} does not require use of SIDs.
+While they can use the voucher extensions mechanism defined in {{voucher-ext}}, it does require allocation of a SID in order to do minimal-sized encoding.
+Note that {{RFC9254}} does not strictly require use of SIDs: instead of a SID value, the full string name can always be used.
+But this would significantly increase the size of the voucher data.

 Instead, a manufacturer MAY use the manufacturer-private leaf to put any content they wish.
-In CBOR serialization, if a map is used, then it will be subject to delta encoding, so use of this leaf requires that the content are bstr-encoded {{RFC8949, Section 3.1}} (Major type 2).
+In CBOR serialization, if a plain CBOR map would be used, it would be subject to delta encoding: so use of this leaf requires that the contents are bstr-encoded {{RFC8949, Section 3.1}} (Major type 2).
 In JSON serialization, delta-encoding does not get in the way, and the manufacturer MAY use any encoding that is convenient for them, but base64URL encoding {{?RFC4648, Section 5}} is RECOMMENDED.